Miami Herald wins 30th Annual Brechner Award

-GAINESVILLE, Fla. – The Ledger(Lakeland)has been named the winner of the 28th Annual Joseph L. Brechner Freedom of Information Award for its investigative series.
-The award-winning series highlights the difficulties reporters and citizens face when they try to exercise their fundamental constitutional right to access government information.
+GAINESVILLE, Fla. – The Miami Herald has been named the winner of the 30th Annual Joseph L. Brechner Freedom of Information Award for its groundbreaking investigative series titled: “Innocents Lost.”

 The annual award was established by the late Joseph L. Brechner, an Orlando broadcaster.
 Previous award winners include: the AP, the San Francisco Chronicle, The Miami Herald, The Washington Post, the Columbia Journalism Review, The St. Petersburg Times, The Dallas Morning News, the (South Florida) Sun-Sentinel and the Houston Chronicle.

 Located at the University of Florida (UF) in Gainesville, Fla., the Brechner Center for Freedom of Information exists to educate and promote freedom of information laws and policies.
 It serves the students of UF, Florida citizens, media lawyers and journalists nationally and internationally by providing training sessions, answering queries and conducting scholarly research on First Amendment and freedom of information issues.